What Is the Streamlined Procedure?

 - You have a valid Taxpayer Identification Number, which is usually your Social Security Number.

-What to Consider Before Filing Under the Streamlined Procedure
+What to Consider Before Filing Under This Procedure

 How Expat CPA Can Help

-As you can tell from the above discussion, filing amended returns under the streamlined procedure is not a simple decision.
+As you can tell from the above discussion, filing amended returns through this procedure is not a simple decision.
 You should always consult a qualified tax professional and be completely honest with your advisor before filing in this manner.
 That being said, if you truly believe that your non-filing was not willful and you have the facts to back that up, then contact us.
-We are happy to help eligible expats file under the streamlined procedure and regain the peace of mind that comes from knowing that you did the right thing.
+We are happy to help eligible expats file under the streamlined filing procedures and regain the peace of mind that comes from knowing that you did the right thing.

 Our Streamlined Procedure Package